 Guatemala

-Guatemalan coffee has been a staple of our coffee offerings since the beginning, and it is one of our most treasured origins.
+Guatemalan coffee has been a staple of our offerings since our very early days, and it is one of our most treasured origins.

-We love the distinctly different and delicious flavour profiles that we are able to find in Guatemala, which are a result of the incredible range of microclimates that exist across each of the country’s coffee-growing regions.
+We love the distinctly unique and delicious flavour profiles that can be found in Guatemala, which are a result of the incredible range of microclimates that exist across each of the country’s coffee-growing regions.
 We have been lucky enough to work with many of the same estates in Guatemala since 2008, and every year we’ve been impressed with the quality and consistency of the coffee produced there.

 Guatemala is the eighth biggest exporter of coffee in the world.
 Coffee accounts for 40% of the national agricultural export revenue, and it is estimated that there are over 125,000 producers of coffee across the country.
 Many of these are smallholders, who are either working independently or formally affiliated with a cooperative or growers association.